The Massive Dirac Equation in the Kerr Geometry: Separability in Eddington-Finkelstein-type Coordinates and Asymptotics: The Newman--Penrose Formalism

-where $\varsigma \in \mathbb{R} \backslash \{0\}$ and $\psi \in \mathbb{R}$ are functions depending on the spacetime coordinates $(x^{\mu})$.
-There are various aspects of the Newman-Penrose formalism that are not discussed in this appendix such as the different classes of local Lorentz transformations or the Weyl scalars and their algebraic classification.
-They can be found elsewhere in the literature.
-The interested reader may be referred to \cite{BON, PRose}.
+where the scale factor $\varsigma \in \mathbb{R} \backslash \{0\}$ and the angle $\psi \in \mathbb{R}$ are functions depending on the spacetime coordinates $(x^{\mu})$.
+There are various aspects of the Newman--Penrose formalism that are not discussed in this appendix, such as the different classes of local Lorentz transformations or the Weyl scalars and their algebraic classification.
+These can be found elsewhere in the literature.
+We refer the interested reader to \cite{BON, PRose}.